Clean-Terraform/beautiful-jekyll/_posts/2020-09-22-interfaces.md

 There are two main reasons to extract variable validation into a module: sharing validations and module integration.

 #### Sharing Validation
 What happens if you need to use the same variable validation in more than one module?
 You could copy and paste the validation into each module that uses it, however, this is clearly a violation of the DRY principle.
-Any changes to the validation logic would require remembering which modules implement the validation and updating modifying it in multiple places.
+Any changes to the validation logic would require remembering which modules implement the validation and updating it in multiple places.

 Moving the validation into a separate module solves this problem and makes it easy to update the validation in the future.